Data Schema

 Field Name and Title

-The field name is automatically generated from the field title.
+The field Name is automatically generated from the field Title.
+You can however modify the Title afterwards.

 Consider wanting to extract the name of the company that issued an invoice.